 How often should you clean a faucet head?

+According to the pros, knowing how to clean a faucet head and get rid of buildup means understanding that consistency is key.
 “It’s important not to let soap, scale, hairspray or other environmental elements build up,” says Schopp.
-He recommends wiping down the bathroom sink after you brush and floss and the kitchen sink after finishing up the day’s dishes.
+He recommends wiping down the bathroom sink after brushing and flossing, and the kitchen sink after finishing up the day’s dishes.

 While the recommended frequency of cleaning depends on the type of water you have (folks with hard water will need to clean theirs more often, says Pleshek), following the above cleaning method monthly will help keep your faucet running smoothly.
 Once you get on a regular cleaning schedule, you won’t have to leave the solution on the faucet for quite as long.